tristan852/kite/README.md

 ---

 ## 🧪 Try It Out
-Want to quickly try out the Kite solver?
+Want to quickly try out and experiment with the Kite solver?
 Here's a simple demo class that pits you against the solver using a fixed skill level:

 ```java
 import net.kite.board.outcome.BoardOutcome;